ibmresilient/resilient-community-apps/fn_sep/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**Symantec Endpoint Protection Integration for Resilient**
+**Symantec Endpoint Protection Integration for IBM SOAR**

  ![screenshot: main](./doc/screenshots/main.png)
 Integration with Symantec Endpoint Protection to facilitate manual enrichment and targeted remediation actions.
-Teams can investigate an attack by hunting for IOCs or suspect Endpoints across an enterprise, and quickly respond to attacks by executing endpoint remediation actions, such as deleting or blacklisting suspicious files from within the Resilient platform.
+Teams can investigate an attack by hunting for IOCs or suspect Endpoints across an enterprise, and quickly respond to attacks by executing endpoint remediation actions, such as deleting or blacklisting suspicious files from within the IBM SOAR platform.

 ### Key Features
 •	Execute an Evidence of Compromise (EOC) scan for artifacts of type file (name or path) and hash (MD5, SHA1 or SHA256).